Skip to content

-A true original yet always changing, a historic giant yet cutting-edge, a dynamic bustling town yet sophisticated and chic, it’s the one and only, Mexico City where contrasts meet and find a way to always harmonize.
+A true original yet constantly changing, a historic giant yet cutting-edge, a dynamic, bustling town yet sophisticated and chic, Mexico City is the only place where contrasts meet and find a way always to harmonise.

 If you are considering the capital city of Mexico as a destination for your next adventure, then you are off to a great start.
-However, because what Mexico City has to offer is way too much to enjoy over the duration of one vacation, you’ll need our thorough guide to the best hotels, restaurants, and attractions in Mexico City to enjoy on your first visit to the Latin American beauty.
+However, because Mexico City has to offer way too much to enjoy throughout one vacation, you’ll need our thorough guide to the best hotels, restaurants, and attractions in Mexico City to enjoy on your first visit to the Latin American beauty.

 Best time to visit Mexico City:

-The best time to visit Mexico City is between March and May because the weather is at its best and you avoid the chilly winters and rainy summers.
-However, if you want to catch the Day of the Dead, then you might want to try to aim for late October when pink and orange take over the town.
+The best time to visit Mexico City is between March and May because the weather is at its best, and you can avoid the chilly winters and rainy summers.
+However, to catch the Day of the Dead, you might aim for late October when pink and orange take over the town.

 Best hotels: